Rachel Bani

-Rachel Bani (she/her/hers) is a Visiting Instructor of Music History at the Carroll McDaniel Petrie School of Music at Converse University.
-She is a doctoral candidate in Musicology at Florida State University, where she also earned her Master of Music degree in Historical Musicology.
-Her master’s thesis engages with songs written by and about Scottish women involved in the Jacobite Rising of 1745.
-Rachel’s dissertation research focuses on Scottish Gaelic-language songs written in the wake of the Highland Clearances and land agitation movements of the nineteenth century, tying this history to the continued fight for land reform in Scotland today.
+Rachel Bani (she/her/hers) is an Assistant Professor of Musicology at at the Carroll McDaniel Petrie School of Music at Converse University.
+She completed her Ph.D. in Musicology at Florida State University in 2023.
+Her dissertation, “Land Reform and Protest in the Scottish Gaelic Songs of the Crofters’ War” explores the social and political life of Scottish Gaelic songs written in relation to land reform and land access movements of the late-nineteenth century, tying this history to the continued fight for land reform in Scotland today.

 Scholarly & Research Activity